 ICS map server is a comprehensive map data toolkit for the production and manipulation of cartographic data from diverse sources including satellite images, aerial photographs and paper maps.
 Data produced are compatible with the ICS suite of tools.

-ICS map server works in coordination with the worldwide builder service.
-This features an online portal which enables users to define and create map data from a global repository of free-source mapping.
+The worldwide builder service is available to all customers with a valid maintenance contract.
+This online portal enables users to define and create map data sets from a global repository of free-source mapping.

 Users can access elevation models, clutter models and images in resolutions 20m and up.
 This map data is sourced from publicly available sources such as SRTM and Aster II and therefore does not attract royalties.